-This is a serious problem for people who are non-technical and the software development industry.
+This is a serious problem for people who are non-technical and the software development industry, but need custom software

 The wider community of business managers and startup founders are too reliant on techies to 'take care' of the coding.